The second Victorian backcountry festival will happen at Mt Hotham over the weekend of September 7 and 8.

 - Finish the weekend with a Protect Our Winters info night and films at The Bird in Hotham Central.

-[Full details are in the program]
+[Full details are in the program, please check the link below]

 Please remember to register for the weekend.
 Its only $10 a person.